MaterializeInc/materialize/doc/user/content/overview/arangements.md

 ### Arrangement size

 The size of an arrangement is related to the size of its accumulated updates, but not directly proportional to them.
 Instead, an arrangement's size is roughly equivalent to its number of distinct `(data, time)` pairs, which can be small even if the number of records is large.
-As an illustration, consider a histogram of taxi rides grouped by the number of riders and the fare amount, the number of `(rider, fare)` pairs will be much smaller than the number of total rides that take place.
+As an illustration, consider a histogram of taxi rides grouped by the number of riders and the fare amount.
+The number of `(rider, fare)` pairs will be much smaller than the number of total rides that take place.

 The size of the arrangement is then further reduced by background [compaction](/ops/deployment/#compaction) of historical data.